Foster E. Mohrhardt: Early life

 Foster E. Mohrhardt was born in Lansing, Michigan, on March 7, 1907, to Albert Mohrhardt and Alice (Bennet) Mohrhardt.
 He attended high school in Lansing and earned a Bachelor of Arts degree in English from Michigan State College (now Michigan State University).
-While at Michigan State College he worked as a student stack assistant and was assistant to the librarian from 1928–1929.
+While at Michigan State College he worked as a student stack assistant and was assistant to the librarian from 1928 to 1929.
 He went on to earn a bachelor of science degree in Library Service in 1930 from Columbia University.
 While there, he worked as a general assistant in the New York Public Library.
 In 1931 he returned to Michigan and worked in the library at the University of Michigan while he completed a Master of Arts degree in English and Library Service.
 During that time he earned a diploma from the University of Munich in 1932, while also taking courses at other universities as a special student (including North Carolina, New York, Purdue, and Indiana Universities).
 While at the University of Michigan, Mohrhardt met Dr. William Warner who would go on to become his mentor and he would marry Katherine Selina Kivisto in 1936, whom he also met during his time there.
 They had two children, a son David and a daughter, Katri.